t-katsumura/chainist/README.md

 ```

 add http handlerFunc, i.e. `func(w http.ResponseWriter, r *http.Request)`, to the chain.
-Here, 'Pre' means the handlerFuncs will be executed before calling successing handlers or handlerFuncs.
-And 'Post' means the handlerFuncs will be executed after calling successing handlers or handlerFuncs.
+Here, 'Pre' means the handlerFuncs will be executed before calling succeeding handlers or handlerFuncs.
+And 'Post' means the handlerFuncs will be executed after calling succeeding handlers or handlerFuncs.

 ```go
 // add handlerFuncss one by one